InnerSourceCommons/InnerSourcePatterns/project-roles/trusted-committer.md

 ## Sunsetting a Trusted Committer

-There comes a time when removal of a Trusted Committer is necessary, such as:
+There comes a time when removal of a Trusted Committer is necessary, for
+example:

 * No longer willing to take part
 * No longer able to perform their duties
 * No longer employed by the company

 In each of the above cases a plan for removing access to project resources should agreed upon by both parties.
-This includes their entry in a project’s **Trusted Committer** section.
+This includes transitioning their entry in a project's **Trusted Committer** section to a list of past contributors.

 After access is removed it is courteous to [thank the Trusted Committer for their participation in a public way][praise].
 This ensures clear communication